Choosing the right base layer can mean the difference between an awesome outdoor adventure and an awful misadventure.

 - Not naturally antibacterial (unless treated)

-- Not as warm as merino wool
+- Not as warm as Merino wool

-Although not quite as popular as some other fabrics, many favor silk for its incredible softness and luxurious feel.
+Although not quite as popular as some other materials, many favor silk for its incredible softness and luxurious feel.
 For those of you with easily irritated skin, this may be a great option for you.